playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaSessionFlash.md

 Cookies are signed with a secret key so the client can’t modify the cookie data (or it will be invalidated).
 The Play session is not intended to be used as a cache.
 If you need to cache some data related to a specific session, you can use the Play built-in cache mechanism and use the session to store a unique ID to associate the cached data with a specific user.

 > There is no technical timeout for the session, which expires when the user closes the web browser.
-If you need a functional timeout for a specific application, just store a timestamp into the user Session and use it however your application needs (e.g. for a maximum session duration, maxmimum inactivity duration, etc.).
+If you need a functional timeout for a specific application, just store a timestamp into the user Session and use it however your application needs (e.g. for a maximum session duration, maximum inactivity duration, etc.).

 ## Storing data into the Session